 - Open Badges specification code repository

-- Open Badges Google Group (for questions to the global community)
+- Open Badges Validator (for anyone to check compliance with the standard)

-Membership in IMS is not required for use of the Open Badges standard.
-However, IMS members receive additional benefits including product certification and access to reference implementations, source code, and technical project groups.
+*Membership in 1EdTech is not required to use the Open Badges standard.
+However, 1EdTech members receive additional benefits including product certification and access to reference implementations, source code, and technical project groups.

 Getting Started with Open Badges 2.0

-Is your organization implementing Open Badges and looking to get IMS certified?
-Watch this 30-minute recorded webinar from the February 2021 IMS Quarterly Meeting to get a quick orientation to the Open Badges standard and learn more about the roles of Issuer, Displayer, and/or Host.
+Is your organization implementing Open Badges and looking to get certified?
+Watch this 30-minute recorded webinar to get a quick orientation to the Open Badges standard and learn more about the roles of Issuer, Displayer, and/or Host.